MicrosoftDocs/PlayReady/Docs/Overview/playreadysecuredeleteserver.md

 ---
 author:
-title: "PlayReady Secure Delete"
+title: PlayReady Secure Delete
-description: "The PlayReady Secure Delete feature allows service providers to receive secure acknowledgement when a persistent license is deleted by the app on the client." ms.assetid: "012a9779-4bc0-450f-a1ec-ef93c9d25a8e"
+description: The PlayReady Secure Delete feature allows service providers to receive secure acknowledgement when a persistent license is deleted by the app on the client. ms.assetid: "012a9779-4bc0-450f-a1ec-ef93c9d25a8e"
 kindex: license, Secure Delete
 kindex: processing, Secure Delete